The Perfect 2 Hour Los Angeles Taco Crawl

 What to order: Taco dorado de camaron (and a ceviche tostada, if you’re still hungry!)

 I used to start the crawl off at Mariscos Jalisco and finish things off at Ricky’s until I realized that you probably shouldn’t lead with the best taco of the day.
 Calling it a fried shrimp taco doesn’t quite do this Jalisco style taco dorado justice.
 I like to tell people to imagine the most delicious shrimp paste goop they’ve ever tasted, wrapped in a tortilla, and completely deep fried.
-That gets people’s attention, and yet they’re still not ready for the onslaught of deliciousness.
-And the salsa and avocado give it a surprising coolness that make it the perfect capper to the crawl.
+That gets people’s attention, and yet they’re still not ready for the delicious surprise within.
+The salsa and avocado give it a coolness that make it the perfect capper to the crawl.
 Plus if you’re still hungry, the ceviche tostada goes down easy too.